cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 <DocsVideo src="/img/guides/migrating-to-cypress/interactivity.mp4" title="Time travel debugging"></DocsVideo>

+### Gain Visibility in Headless Mode with Screenshots and Videos

+Running browser tests in headless mode (locally or in continuous integration pipeline) can be a bit of a black-box without much visibility.
+When tests fail, error messages by themselves can often fall short in painting the picture of **why** something failed, especially if assertions were not explicit enough or too indirect.
+To understand the reason behind test failures it also helps to see the state of the app UI at the point of failure or see the events that led up to the failure.

+Cypress assists with debugging in headless mode, by automatically taking a screenshot of the app UI and command log at the exact point of test failure.
+To help see everything that happened prior to test failure, Cypress provides a video recording (as an MP4 file) of a full test spec run by default.

 ## Getting Started

 ### Recommended Installation

-We recommend using our [official Cypress Angular schematic](https://github.com/cypress-io/cypress/tree/master/npm/cypress-schematic#readme) to add Cypress to your Angular project:
+We recommend using our [official Cypress Angular schematic](https://www.npmjs.com/package/@cypress/schematic) to add Cypress to your Angular project:

 ```shell
 ng add @cypress/schematic